Rum Cobbler

 Did You Know?

-The Rum Cobbler has roots dating back to the 19th century and was popularized in the United States as a refreshing summer cocktail during the warmer months.
+The Rum Cobbler dates back to the 19th century and was popularized in the United States, showcasing the versatility of rum in cocktails.

 Rum Cobbler Variations